brilliantFire/brilliantFire.github.io/_posts/2018-06-06-EDA-gene-expression-data-part-2-hypothesis-testing.md

 1. There are typically only a few counts *inside* a given gene (AKA "successes") but many, MANY counts *outside* that gene (AKA "failures").
 As a result, dispersion estimates can get really big.
 2. A given gene's expression level is likely to be related to those of other genes, so taking into account some of the additional information contained in the dataset can result in more accurate dispersion estimates.

-Very briefly, the method we'll use here uses a separate model to produce three types of dispersion estimates$$^2$$:
+Very briefly, the method we'll use here uses a separate model to produce three types of dispersion estimates\\(^2\\):
 1. *Common dispersion* - This is an estimate made under the rule that all the genes must end up with the same dispersion value.
 2. *Trended dispersion* - Each gene has its own dispersion but they are smoothed according to the average counts for that gene in the dataset.
 This has the effect of shrinking the individual dispersions towards a shared trend.
-3. *Tagwise dispersion* - Individual dispersions that are also regularized (like trended) except towards the common dispersion calculated using a subset of neighboring genes.
+3. *Tagwise dispersion* - Individual dispersions that are also regularized (like trended) except towards the common dispersion calculated of a *subset* of neighboring genes.

 The function below imports a subset of the gene expression data from samples from the same brain region (hippocampus, forebrain white matter, parietal cortex, temporal cortex) or donor sex group (male, female; see the [project repo on GitHub](https://github.com/brilliantFire/Allen-aging-dementia-TBI) for more details).
 After some tidying up, the counts are filtered and normalized before estimates are made for the common, trended, and tagwise dispersions.
 The output is saved to an .Rds file as well as returned.